 If you follow this ten-step process, most businesses can be up and running in just a couple of months.
 You’ll need to dedicate a few hours per week, but you can get there.

 The key is to stop thinking and analyzing and start doing.
-Chances are you’ve been contemplated this business for a while, but just aren’t taking actions to make it a reality.
+Chances are you’ve been contemplating this business for a while but just aren’t taking actions to make it a reality.

-Many of you already have a business idea, and some know they want out of the daily grind at their job.
+Many of you already have a business idea, or maybe you just know you want out of the daily grind at their job.

-Both are perfect starting points to think strategically about the business you’re going to start before taking the first step.
-Even if you think your idea is set in stone, make sure you complete a couple of tasks before making a final commitment.
+Step number one is to brainstorm ideas.
+Even if you think your idea is set in stone, make sure you go through this process before making a final commitment.

-Brainstorm – Ask the people you trust to brainstorm ideas with you.
-Make sure to get external input because as much as you may think you’re 100%, an outsider might have a valuable perspective, whether that’s an entirely new business or a variation on your original.
+Ask the people you trust to brainstorm ideas with you.
+Make sure to get external input because as much as you think you’re 100%, an outsider might have a valuable perspective.

 I’m here to tell you that both are completely legitimate reasons to start a business and can be successful.
-But you need to understand that they are totally different goals.
+But you need to understand they are different goals that don’t always align.

 Another topic of great conversation is whether you need a business plan.